giangvo/alfred-source-code-workflow/README.md

 ## Fearures

-- List all projects in pre-defined source folders
+- List all projects in pre-defined source folders which is configured in `source-folders` in `config.json`

 - For each project, there are set of actions
     + Open in Finder
     + Open in Sublime text 2